 What if my Loved One is Nearing or Already in College?

 Saving into a 529 plan is an attractive option when your loved ones are young and funds in the 529 plan have time to grow and compound tax-free.
 Unfortunately, in cases where the student is nearing or already in college, the usefulness of contributing to a 529 decreases.
 Instead, consider helping your loved ones by paying for their tuition directly.
-Payments of college tuition that are made directly to the student’s qualified educational institution are not subject to gift taxes and do not count against the $15,000 annual exclusion gift you can make to benefit the same recipient.
-Be sure to make your check payable directly to the educational institution and not to the student or the parents in order to avoid gift tax consequences.
+Payments of college tuition that are made directly to the student’s qualified educational institution are not subject to gift taxes and do not count against the $17,000 annual exclusion gift you can make to benefit the same recipient.
+Be sure to make your check payable directly to the educational institution and not to the student or the parents to avoid gift tax consequences.

 What are Other Downsides to a 529?